Tendrl/tendrl-ansible/README.md

    Tendrl)

-Please note that `tendrl-server` role includes setup of admin user account for Tendrl (usable with both api and web interface), and that new random default password is stored on *Tendrl Server* machine in `/root/password` file (based on [TEN-257](https://tendrl.atlassian.net/browse/TEN-257)).
+Please note that `tendrl-server` role includes setup of admin user account for Tendrl (usable with both api and web interface), and that default password is ``adminuser``.
+Moreover the admin password is also stored on *Tendrl Server* machine in `/root/password` file (this feature of tendrl-ansible is based on [TEN-257](https://tendrl.atlassian.net/browse/TEN-257)).

 For convenience, there are also ansible roles for installation of yum